kenneth1020/ScabbleUwU-game/README.md

 4 using the same word that user used to get the point

 # Files
-Collins Srabble Words (2019).txt --- this file is used as the referance for index of words
+Collins Srabble Words (2019).txt --- This file is used as the referance for index of words

 Final Project CPSC-39 Scrabble UWU game.docx --- This file is my full report on my code